-Until September 2011, for listeners who are not subscribers, we limited usage of our advertising-supported service on desktop and laptop computers to 40 hours per month.
+Until September 2011, for listeners who are not subscribers, we limited usage of our advertisingsupported service on desktop and laptop computers to 40 hours per month.
 Listeners who reached this limit could continue to use this service by paying \$0.99 for the remainder of the month.
 We included this revenue in subscription services and other revenue.
 In September 2011, we effectively eliminated the 40 hour per month listening cap on desktop and laptop computers by increasing the cap to 320 hours of listening per month, which almost none of our listeners exceed.
-In fiscal 2013, subscription services and other revenue accounted for 12% of our total revenue.
+In fiscal 2013, subscription services and other revenue.